Ocramius/ProxyManager/README.md

 $proxy->getName(); // empty return
 ```

-Proxy can be create from object, classe name or interface name :
+Proxy can be created from object, classe name or interface name :

 ```php
 $config  = new \ProxyManager\Configuration(); // customize this if needed for production